kensnyder/react-create-use-store/README.md

 ## Features

-1. Instead of reducers or observables, define "actions": functions that take a `[state, setState]` pair and then arguments
+1. Instead of reducers or observables, define action functions
 1. Store actions are easily testable
 1. Stores can respond to component lifecycle events including unmount (e.g. to abort fetching data)